A deposit will hold an animal until weaning or delivery/pickup arrangements can be made.

 Quality is what I want to have and Quality is what I want to sell.

-We believe that we have a Herd Sire Lineup that will conserve a small part of "Owen McGill's 42 year Legacy" to the Registered Longhorn Breed.
-Owen is well known and acknowledged as a "Master Breeder".
+We believe that we have a Herd Sire Lineup that will conserve a small part of "Owen McGill's Legacy that dates back to 1974" to the Registered Longhorn Breed.
+Owen was well known and acknowledged as a "Master Breeder".
 It has been my strongest desire to understand and learn his style of "constructive line breeding" that he did so well.
 I have been studying this particular "style" of breeding since before 2001 in horses and since 2005 in Texas Longhorns.

 I started collecting "McGill bred bloodlines" in 2007 when I bought "Rumble" from "Dora Thompson of Sand Hills Ranch" who had gotten Rumble from Owen himself.
 Since then I have been adding McGill old and new bloodlines into our herd as well as some nice outcross females too.